New iPhone Stuck on Reconnecting? Try These Fixes

-So, you're trying to transfer content from an old iPhone to a new one, but your iPhone gets stuck on "Reconnecting."
+So, you're trying to transfer data from an old iPhone to a new one, but your new iPhone gets stuck on "Reconnecting."
 This issue can be caused by several factors that may affect the device's ability to complete all the necessary processes for setup.

 In this article, we will discuss this problem and show you what to do when your new iPhone is stuck on reconnecting.